SIMKL/Search-Chrome-extension/README.md

 More information on our [Blog](http://simkl.org/).

-Originally forked from [SimpleSelectSearch](https://github.com/frenetix/SimpleSelectSearch/) 0.4.1 code
+Originally forked from [SimpleSelectSearch](https://github.com/frenetix/SimpleSelectSearch/) 0.4.1 code.